urmisen/OOP_Data_Structure_and_Algorithm/SQL/Danny Ma's 8 Week SQL Challenge/Case Study #1 - Danny's Diner/README.md

 ## Answer:

-I’m have used PostgreSQL as the programming language and these are the functions that get used
+I have used PostgreSQL as the programming language and these are the functions that get used
 * Aggregate functions — SUM, MIN, MAX
 * Windows function - OVER(), DENSE_RANK()
 * Joins — INNER JOIN/JOIN, LEFT JOIN